jnand/cortland-guide/pages/gnupg.md

 You should see **`sec#`** indicating the Master key has no secret present.

-!> Ensure any exported keyfiles are securely stored and erased form the working directory.
+!> Any exported keyfiles should be securely stored and erased form the working directory.
 Keeping a copy in your keychain is a good practice.
 Later we'll cover secure backups and key recovery.

 ### Importing keys ###